Palm Oil Crisis

 Palm oil comes from West Africa, but can grow in other tropical climates.
 Most oil palms are grown in the islands of Borneo and Sumatra which are the only two places in the world where orangutans live.

-Palm oil is not something that is part of a rainforest.
-It is a crop that is was introduced.
-It needs the tropical climate to grow in so many rainforests are being cut down in order to plant more oil palm.
+Palm oil is not something that is part of a rainforest; it is a crop that was introduced.
+It needs a tropical climate to grow.
+Therefore many rainforests are being cut down in order to plant more palm oil plants.